wacncontent/CustomizeTool/output/articles/virtual-network/virtual-network-deploy-multinic-classic-ps.md

 - **Backend subnet**.
 The database servers will be part of a separate subnet, to segregate traffic.
 The script below expects this subnet to exist in a vnet named *WTestVnet*.
 - **Storage account for data disks**.
 For better performance, the data disks on the database servers will use solid state drive (SSD) technology, which requires a premium storage account.
 Make sure the Azure location you deploy to support premium storage.
 - **Availability set**.
 All database servers will be added to a single availability set, to ensure at least one of the VMs is up and running during maintenance.

 ### Step 1 - Start your script

 You can download the full PowerShell script used [here](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/IaaS-Story/11-MultiNIC/classic/virtual-network-deploy-multinic-classic-ps.ps1).
 Follow the steps below to change the script to work in your environment.

-1. Change the values of the variables below based on your existing resource grou your existing resource group   deployed above in [Prerequisites](#Prerequisites).
+1. Change the values of the variables below based on your existing resource group deployed above in [Prerequisites](#Prerequisites).

 		$location              = "China North"
 		$vnetName              = "WTestVNet"